OhMaple/GrubGrab/README.md

 ## Functionality of Each File 🍔
 The ***MainActivity*** class is responsible for setting up the main activity of the app.
 It initializes the database and the view model, and sets the content of the screen using Jetpack Compose.

+***AddRestaurantDialog*** is a composable function used to create an AlertDialog when the user presses the floating action button to create a new Restaurant.

 The ***Restaurant*** data class is where the entity 'Restaurant' is initialised.
 It has three attributes: 'restaurantName', 'contactNum' and 'address' which are all Strings.
 The primary key is an auto-incrementing Int, 'id'.